The Best Grow Lights for Lush, Healthy Plants, Tested

 Jump to Our Top Picks

-What to Consider When Choosing the Best Grow Light
+What to Consider When Choosing a Grow Light

 LED vs. Fluorescent Bulbs

-Full-spectrum compact fluorescent lights (CFL) are a better option.
+Full-spectrum CFLs are a better option.
 Available in tube and bulb forms, CFL grow lights are more intense than standard fluorescent lights.

 Bulb or Stand Setup

-The number of plants or seedling trays you want to grow is a good indicator of the kind of grow light best suited to your situation.
-Although a single bulb is perfect when positioned above a sun-loving succulent during the winter, seedling trays are better suited to a stand system that allows you to raise the light as the seedlings grow taller.
-So, whether it’s a premade stand with lights attached or one you build from scratch with an inexpensive wire rack and a hanging grow light bar or two, ultimately, your budget will have the final say.
+The number of plants or seedling trays you want to grow will help determine the kind of grow light best suited to your situation.
+Although light bulbs are perfect when positioned above a sun-loving succulent during the winter, seedling trays are better suited to a stand system that allows you to raise the light as the seedlings grow taller.
+Of course, whether it’s a premade stand with lights attached or one you build from scratch with an inexpensive wire rack and a hanging grow light bar or two, your budget will ultimately have the final say.

-Premade stand setups are pricey and if your seed-starting plans are modest, consider building your own system.
-However, houseplant enthusiasts might gravitate toward a more aesthetic premade grow light stand better suited to indoor living spaces.
+Premade stand setups are pricey, so if your seed-starting plans are modest, consider building your own system.
+However, houseplant enthusiasts might gravitate toward a premade grow light stand with aesthetics better suited to indoor living spaces.

 Bells and Whistles